| Description:

 worshipped Shiva here, to obtain the celestial nectar Amritam and the temple is also known

+as Karakkovil.
 The Temple: This is a temple covering an area of about 3.4 acres; the

 main temple is chariot shaped with wheels and horses.
 The vimanam is known as Indra